 - The date of admission and procedure

-- The surgery that you are booked for with the ICD10 codes (description of your diagnosis) and the RPL codes (description of the procedure that you are going for).
+- The surgery planned with the ICD10 codes (description of your diagnosis) and the RPL codes (description of the procedure that you will undergo).

 Request the following from your medical aid:

-- Whether a motivational letter is required from your doctor
+- Whether a letter of motivation is required from your doctor

 - Any exclusions that might be applicable

-- Whether you need to make a procedural or a non-DSP provider co-payment to the hospital on admission
+- Whether you need to arrange a procedural or a non-DSP provider co-payment to the hospital on admission

 - The prosthesis limit (if relevant)

 What to bring on the day of admission